 Or, we begin to worry incessantly about losing something else in the future.
 We constantly ask ourselves “What if?” instead of enjoying the present moment.

 Staying present takes effort - it’s so much easier to cruise on autopilot and let our attention wander!
-But, by becoming more mindful, we can train ourselves to get better at focusing our attention on the things that really matter - as they are - right here and now.
+But, by becoming more mindful, we can train ourselves to get better at focusing our attention on the things that really matter right here and now.

 (If you're looking for help strengthening awareness and staying present, we have a free guide here.)